qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Please cancel account.
 Thank you
 - Please cancel this account
 - How do I cancel my account?
+- I would like to delete my account.
+I have already canceled what I needed to cancel.
+- How do I cancel my account with you?
+- I would like to cancel my account

 ## intent:zero_inbox
 - What is Inbox Zero?